5T33Z0/Clover-Crate/About_Config-Sample/README.md

 ## [Kernel and Kext Patches Section](https://github.com/5T33Z0/Clover-Crate/tree/main/Kernel_And_Kext_Patches)

 - :warning: Delete `FakeCPUID` value.
-It's a real problem that this is even in there since it emulates another CPU which you don't want if your CPU is supported by macOS.
-It's a big nono that this is enable in the sample!
+It's a real problem that this is enabled since it emulates another CPU which you don't want if your CPU is supported by macOS.
+It's a big no-no that this is even set in the sample!
 - Delete all the rules in the `KextToPatch` and `KernelToPatch` section that you don't need!
 Read the comments if you are unsure.
 - Set Kernel Patches as needed for your system!

 ## [RT Variables Section](https://github.com/5T33Z0/Clover-Crate/tree/main/RtVariables)

 - Delete `MLB` (add it AFTER generating your own serial in the SMBIOS section)
 - `CsrActiveConfig`: either delete (SIP enabled) or set specific value based on macOS.
 You can use my [Clover Calculators Spreadsheet](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) to do so.
-Regurlarly used ones to disable SIP are:
+Common ones to disable SIP are:
 	- High Sierra: `0x3EF`
 	- Mojave/Catalina: `0x7EF`
 	- Big Sur and newer: `0x867` and `0xFEF` (disables SIP Completely.
 Not recommended since system updated don't work with this)